 A couple of years after retiring to the cave, Musashi died, allegedly of cancer.
 Immediately before his peaceful passing, he had written Dokkodo.
 It was based on self-discipline.
 Musashi’s body was removed from the cave after his death, and he was buried in armour.

-Miyamoto Musashi is undoubtedly Japan’s greatest ever swordsman.
+Miyamoto Musashi is undoubtedly Japan’s greatest-ever swordsman.
 He was the ultimate warrior.
 He will forever have legendary status due to his duelling prowess and teachings.
-The aforementioned book, The Five Rings that was written on his deathbed will continue to be studied and admired by many individuals across the world.
+The aforementioned book, The Five Rings that was written on his deathbed will continue to be studied and admired by many individuals across the world for many centuries to come.